pacak/bpaf/documentation/_documentation/_1_tutorials/_3_picking_type/index.md

 #### Designing a good datatype
 bpaf allows you to reduce the size of legal values to valid ones

-Parsing usually starts from deciding what kind of data your application wants to get from the user.
+Parsing usually starts with deciding what kind of data your application wants to get from the user.
-You should try to take advantage of Rust typesystem, try to represent the result such that more validation can be done during parsing.
+You should try to take advantage of the Rust type system, try to represent the result such that more validation can be done during parsing.

-Data types can represent a set of *legal* states - for example for u8 this is all the numbers from 0 to 255, while your app logic may only operate correctly only on some set of *valid*
+Data types can represent a set of *legal* states - for example, for u8 this is all the numbers from 0 to 255, while your app logic may only operate correctly only on some set of *valid*
 states: if this u8 represents a fill ratio for something in percents - only valid numbers are from 0 to 100.
-You can try to narrow down set of legal states to valid states with [newtype pattern](https://doc.rust-lang.org/rust-by-example/generics/new_types.html).
-This newtype will indicate though the type when you've already done validation.
-For fill ratio example you can implement a newtype along with `FromStr` implementation to get validation for free during parsing.
+You can try to narrow down the set of legal states to valid states with [newtype pattern](https://doc.rust-lang.org/rust-by-example/generics/new_types.html).
+This newtype will indicate through the type when you've already done validation.
+For the fill ratio example you can implement a newtype along with `FromStr` implementation to get validation for free during parsing.